 With it’s cute, quirky charm, it’s simple yet effective game-play, and it’s innovative use of the Wii remote, Elebits looks set to be a winner – and it will certainly make a refreshing change from all the mini-game titles.
 Look out for a full review in the very near future.

-The Good: Fantastic use of the Wii remote.
+Pros: Fantastic use of the Wii remote.

-The Bad: Is there enough variety?
+Cons: Is there enough variety?